GNTC’s enrollment increases by more than 15% for fall 2019 semester

 According to enrollment numbers gathered by the Technical College System of Georgia, Georgia Northwestern Technical College (GNTC) has seen a 15.7% enrollment increase between the fall 2018 and fall 2019 semesters.

-“We’re getting them here and keeping them here,” said Stuart Phillips, vice president of Student Affairs.
+“We’re getting them here and keeping them here,” Stuart Phillips, vice president of Student Affairs said.

 “Over the last few years, GNTC has implemented new practices, or enhanced current practices, to provide a greater focus on student success,” President Heidi Popham said.
 “These practices involve a team approach, which relies on a cross-section of personnel from Academic Affairs, Student Affairs and Student Success. “